Nandu3131/java-/README.md

-# java-This repository contains a collection of custom Java programs written for learning, problem-solving, and demonstrating core programming concepts.
+# java-Welcome to the Custom Java Programs repository!
+This project is a curated collection of Java code examples that demonstrate fundamental programming concepts, algorithmic logic, and problem-solving using the Java language.